-In the right hand column we present images that zoom in to the cocoon region (as indicated by the dashed lines) and show the high energy X-ray band (blue) overlaid by the estimated synchrotron emissivity of the jet material (pink).
-We calculate the expected synchrotron emissivity\footnote{Here we are simply interested in morphological features and the relative brightness of regions within each individual object and as such, for simplicity, we do not carry out the full calculation of the radio-spectrum, including free-free absorption, as presented in \citet{BicknellEtAl2018}, which is beyond the scope of this paper.} following the calculation presented in Appendix B of \citet{BicknellEtAl2018} where a random magnetic field is assumed and the magnetic and relativistic electron energy densities are taken to be fixed fractions of the gas internal energy density.
-All jet powers illustrate a clear radio bright jet structure along with more diffuse material filling jet lobes.
-The low power jet shows a more distorted morphology and appears bright throughout, on the other hand the fiducial jet power appears to contain several hot spots within the jet lobes themselves, while the high power jet exhibits clear hot spots at the very ends of the jets.
-It is interesting to note that while the high power jet appears more like a FR-II source \citep{FanaroffRiley74}, the low power jet is much more similar to a typical FR-I source and the fiducial power jet sits somewhat in between, with its extended top lobe but rounder bottom lobe. \citet{EhlertEtal18}, who performed jet simulations in an idealised environment found a transition at a similar power to us, although the high resolution study of \citet{MassagliaEtAl16} found a transition at a somewhat lower power of $P_{\rm J}\sim 10^{43}$~erg~s$^{-1}$.
-While \citet{EhlertEtal18} found that they could achieve a transition at a lower power with improved resolution, we note that at least some of the morphological features observed in our simulations are driven by the interaction of the jet with the cluster environment, most clearly illustrated by the fiducial power run in which the interaction of the bottom jet lobe with the cold disc drives its morphological difference to the top lobe.
+The right-hand column zooms in to the cocoon region (indicated by the dashed lines) and shows the high energy X-ray band (blue) overlaid by estimated synchrotron emissivity of jet material (pink).
+We calculate expected synchrotron emissivity\footnote{Here we are simply interested in morphological features and the relative brightness of regions within each individual object and as such, for simplicity, we do not carry out the full calculation of the radio-spectrum, including free-free absorption, as presented in \citet{BicknellEtAl2018}, which is beyond the scope of this paper.} following Appendix B of \citet{BicknellEtAl2018}, assuming a random magnetic field and that magnetic and relativistic electron energy densities are fixed fractions of the gas internal energy density.
+There are clear radio bright jet structures along with more diffuse material filling jet lobes.
+The low power jets have a more distorted morphology and appear bright throughout.
+The fiducial power jets appear to contain several hot spots, while the high power jets exhibit clear hot spots at their ends.
+While the high power jets appear FR-II like \citep{FanaroffRiley74}, the low power jets are similar to typical FR-I sources and the fiducial power jets sit somewhat in between, with its extended top lobe but rounder bottom lobe. \citet{EhlertEtal18}, who performed jet simulations in an idealised environment found a transition at a similar power to us, although the high-resolution study of \citet{MassagliaEtAl16} found a transition at a lower power of $P_{\rm J}\sim 10^{43}$~erg~s$^{-1}$.
+While \citet{EhlertEtal18} found that they could achieve a transition at lower power with improved resolution, we note that at least some of the morphological features observed in our simulations are driven by the interaction of the jet with the cluster environment, most clearly illustrated by the fiducial power run in which the interaction of the bottom jet lobe with the cold disc drives its morphological difference to the top lobe.
 The radio images also show fluctuations along the jet axis (especially clear in the high and fiducial power jets), consistent with the internal shocks that occur along the jet axis (for further details see Section~\ref{sec:shocks}).